 Asset Class Target Allocation Long-term Expected Real Rate of Return

-Global equity 60% 8.5%
+Global equity 60.0% 8.5%

-Fixed income 39% 4.7%
+Fixed income 39.0% 4.7%

-Cash 1% 3.0%
+Cash 1.0% 3.0%

-Total 100%
+Total 100.0%

-Discount rate: The discount rate used to measure the total pension liability was 7%.
+Discount rate: The discount rate used to measure the total pension liability was 7.0% for the actuarial valuations as of July 1, 2019 and 2018.
 The Plan's fiduciary net position was projected to be available to make all projected future benefit payments to inactive employees.
-Therefore, the discount rate for calculating the total pension asset is equal to the long-term expected rate of return.
+Therefore, the discount rate for calculating the total pension liability is equal to the long-term expected rate of return.